 Valorant’s Moroccan Agent, Cypher, is voiced by native Nabil Elouahabi.
 While we don’t see a lot of Cypher, his smooth voice is certainly loved by fans.

 Valorant is actually Elouahabi’s first video game role, previously starring on BBC shows like Casualty and EastEnders.

-Shannon Williams is a K-Pop star turned voice actor, having broke out onto the scene on SBS’s Star King in 2010.
-It’s a bit different from her singing career, but alongside Phoenix, her voicelines are some of the most iconic.
+Shannon Williams is a K-Pop star turned voice actor, having broken onto the scene on SBS’s Star King in 2010.
+It’s a bit different from her singing career, but her voice lines are some of the most iconic alongside Phoenix.

 Williams herself is an avid Valorant player and streamer, known to play as the character she voiced and surprise her teammates with renditions of Jett’s iconic quips.
 If you happen to bump into her in-game, you might be able to ask her for a little grab!